JulianKemmerer/PipelineC/docs/pypeline_DESIGN.md

    value).
 SHA256-truncates if the name exceeds `_MAX_MANGLE_NAME_LEN`.
 3. Stamps `_pypeline_ctype_name`, `_pypeline_ctype_canonical`, `_pypeline_is_enum = True`,
    and `_pypeline_enum_int_ctype` (e.g. `"uint2_t"`) on the class.
+4. Preserves the original source in `_pypeline_name_info` before any plain-class conversion, then snapshots member names/values for readable VHDL presentation.

 The `_pypeline_ctype_name` attribute means enum types are handled uniformly by `_inner_ctype_to_str`, `_annotation_to_ctype`, and `_ctype_str` — the same machinery